Deadlines and Timing for 2026 Awards

-- Award committees must submit their recommendations of award winners to the Provost’s office by October 15, 2025.
+Award committees must submit their recommendations for award winners to the Provost’s Office by October 2, 2026.

-- The Provost will contact each award winner to notify them of the award, usually by phone, by October 31, 2025.
+The Provost will contact each award winner to notify them of the award, usually by phone, prior to November 1.

-- Awards will be formally presented at the Faculty Awards Banquet on November 13, 2025.
+Awards will be formally presented at the Faculty Appreciation Banquet on November 12, 2026.

 First review the faculty award descriptions and criteria to determine which award would be suitable for your nominee.
 Review the eligibility criteria below, as well as any additional eligibility rules for the award, before submitting your nomination.